 Pauline's family learned that following the parade, Conner would be speaking to the crowd about the war.
 So townspeople crowded into the second floor of the old courthouse.
 Sergeant joy caring for the Alvin C. York, the animals and workmost decorated Soldier of the First World War, also attended, beginning what became a lifelong friendship with Conner.
 Pauline leaned onto the wooden bench in the back row to hear Conner speak.
-"I was expecting a giant of a ing on his farm.

-man," Pauline said.
+"I was expecting a giant of a man," Pauline said.

 When Conner finally emerged before the crowd, his appearance stunned Pauline.
 Wearing his olive-colored military dress uniform, the lieutenant's small stature underwhelmed the young Pauline.
 With narrow shoulders, and a slender frame, Conner hardly appeared like heroes in storybooks.
 "That little wharf rat," Pauline said to her mother, Tressie.
 "He couldn't have done all the things they said he'd done."
 But unbeknownst to Pauline and her family, Conner had long proved his mettle to U.S. forces, the Allies, and fellow Soldiers, his commanding officer would say.
 Conner was a quiet man of few words.
-The native of nearby Aaron, Kentucky, stood before the crowded courtroom and said what would be his last public statements about his time in the "It gives me great pleasure," Conner began, "to be able to come out here today.
-I am not a speaker, and did not come here to make a speech."
-"But," Conner continued, "I will try to explain to you a small part of the war in Europe and some of the things I saw.'
-Conner didn't mince words.
-He talked first about the early November morning in 1942 when his unit first landed on the shore of Fedala, Morocco, in support of Operation Torch.
-American and Allied forces wrested control of North Africa from the Axis powers in only three days.
-He moved onto the invasion of Licata, Sicily, a war-ravaged city that lay in tatters after 38 days of continuous fighting.
-Through his 10-minute testimony, Conner didn't talk about his medals, or the times he fought on the front lines ahead of his men.
-Instead he spoke of his unit's achievements, and how they survived the changing elements and terrain.
-Finally, Conner touched on his unit's trek into southern France and a difficult battle in the foothills of the Vosges Mountains.
-But he didn't say a word about any of his selfless, valorous acts.
-Nor did he mention a fateful January morning near a small French village during the aftermath of the Battle of the Bulge, when for three hours in the winter of 1945, he risked his life so his unit could survive. across and 12 feet wide.
+The native of nearby Aaron, Kentucky, stood before the crowded courtroom and said what would be his last public statements about his time in the war.
 Division entered the Brunwald Woods near Houssen, France.

 As U.S. troops scrambled to reinforce their position in the small village near the German-French border, a bitter cold swept over eastern France, creating a stinging chill.
-As the frigid wind stung their faces, K Company's Soldiers marched into the snow to take on a Battalion of desperate German soldiers. in the French countryside while still recovering from a sniper bullet wound in his left hip.
+As the frigid wind stung their faces, K Company's Soldiers marched into the snow to take on a Battalion of desperate German soldiers.
+Conner had rejoined his unit in the French countryside while still recovering from a sniper bullet wound in his left hip.
 Conner, knowing a crucial battle loomed, had earlier slipped out of the field hospital in northern France and returned to the front lines.
 Upon his return, Conner learned that his commanding officer, Lt.
 Col. Lloyd Ramsey, had made arrangements to send him home.
 Conner had earned eligibility to return to Kentucky based on his time served and accolades earned.
-Ramsey Garlin Conner took removed Conner from the front lines and reassigned him to serve as his intelligence officer in battalion headquar- Hitler's army, facing looming defeat, countered American forces with desperate barrage after barrage, attacking U.S. forces with ruthless resolve.
-The German assaults gravely concerned Ramsey.
-The day before, the Germans had rallied for a fierce offensive against another company, costing the Americans ters for his own safety.
+Ramsey removed Conner from the front lines and reassigned him to serve as his intelligence officer in battalion headquarters for his own safety.